vhartman/vhartman.github.io/_posts/2022-03-20-robo_stippling.md

 However, we do not really want to compute all the paths between all the poses.
 We hence approximate the cost to get from one pose to another one simply as the euclidean distance between the poses.
-This distance can be _very_ different  from the point-to-point distance, but it does represent the path length respectively the time that it takes to get from one pose to another relativly well{% sidenote 'sn-id-whatever' 'Generally, it underestimates the actual pathlength, but it does so for all the paths.'%}.
+This distance can be _very_ different  from the point-to-point distance, but it does represent the path length respectively the time that it takes to get from one pose to another relativly well{% include sidenote.html text='Generally, it underestimates the actual pathlength, but it does so for all the paths.'%}.

 Another reasonable estimate is the L1 distance of the two poses.
 This can be justified by assuming that all joints move completely independently, and our path-cost is dominated by the joint that is the slowest.